Event Neural Networks: Related Work

-\innerparagraph{Video inference.} Methods for leveraging repetition in videos often take a keyframe-based approach, computing expensive features on keyframes, then transforming these features to other frames \cite{shelhamer2016Clockwork,li2018Lowlatency,zhu2018High,jain2019Accel,zhu2017Deep}.
+\paragraphskip \paragraphtitle{Temporal Redundancy.} Several recent approaches consider temporal redundancy for efficient video inference.
+Many take a keyframe-oriented approach, computing expensive features on keyframes, then transforming those features for the other frames~\cite{chen2020memory,jain2019Accel,li2018Lowlatency,shelhamer2016Clockwork,zhu2018High,zhu2017Deep}.
+Other methods include using visual trackers~\cite{xu2020ApproxDet}, skipping redundant frames~\cite{ghodrati2021frameexit,wu2019adaframe}, reusing previous frame features~\cite{meng2021adafuse}, distilling results from previous time steps~\cite{nie2019Dynamic}, two-stream computation~\cite{feichtenhofer2019SlowFast}, and leveraging video compression~\cite{wu2018Compressed}.
 In general, these methods require extensive modifications to the network architecture.
-Other algorithms based on two-stream computation~\cite{feichtenhofer2019SlowFast} and video compression~\cite{wu2018Compressed} share this drawback.

-Skip-conv~networks\cite{habibian2021Skipconvolutions} only process values that have changed significantly between frames.
-However, the skip-conv algorithm is specific to convolutional layers and does not generalize to other layer types (\eg, fully-connected).
-Furthermore, unlike EvNets, skip-conv networks are not able to integrate long-term changes.
-This ``forgetfulness'' limits them to videos without camera motion and requires them to frequently re-initialize their state.
-EvNets can maintain high accuracy over hundreds of frames and are effective on videos with significant camera motion.
+Skip-convolution networks (Skip-Conv)~\cite{habibian2021Skipconvolutions} are closely related to EvNets.
+Skip-Conv reuses activation values that have not changed significantly between frames.
+However, the algorithm only tracks changes between consecutive frames and thus requires frequent re-initialization to maintain accuracy.
+Re-initialization leads to reduced efficiency, especially in the presence of camera motion.
+In contrast, the long-term memory in an EvNet maintains accuracy and efficiency over hundreds of frames, even when there is strong camera motion.
+See \autoref{fig:teaser}~(c).

+Sigma-Delta networks~\cite{oconnor2016Sigma} exploit temporal redundancy by quantizing the changes in neuron activations.
+Sigma-Delta networks have been limited so far to simple tasks like digit classification.
+Unlike Sigma-Delta networks, EvNets do not require quantization (although they do allow it).
+Compared to Sigma-Delta networks, EvNets achieve superior accuracy/computation tradeoffs (\autoref{fig:policy_design}) and generalize better to challenging, real-world tasks (\autoref{fig:sample_outputs}).

+DeltaCNN~\cite{parger2022DeltaCNN} is concurrent work with similar goals to this paper.
+Like EvNets, DeltaCNN models have mechanisms for integrating long-term changes.
+They focus on translating theoretical speedups into GPU wall-time savings by enforcing structured sparsity (all channels at a given location transmit together).
+Despite its practical benefits, this design is inefficient when there is camera motion.
+In contrast, we emphasize broad conceptual frameworks (e.g., arbitrary sparsity structure) with an eye toward future hardware architectures (\autoref{sec:discussion}).